dave14305/FlexQoS/README.md

 Every connection is evaluated against all iptables rules in your rule list, and the last rule to match your connection is the rule that will determine the final priority of that connection.
 If multiple iptables rules can match your connection, be sure that your most important rule is at the bottom of the list.

-Add your rules carefully because you cannot change the order of existing rules once created.
-You will need to delete and re-add to the bottom of the list to get the desired sequence of rules.
-Duplicate rules are not allowed.

 FlexQoS installs with the following default iptables rules:

 * WiFi Calling: Remote UDP ports 500 and 4500 to Work-From-Home